 The grooves or elevated chucks formed with a textured finish (swirl, popcorn), will look gross with time.
 They can gather dust, grease, mold.
 Please, NEVER texture finish your kitchen ceiling!
 One of the top requests we receive is to smooth out kitchen ceilings in older homes.

-If you choose textured plaster finish, be prepared for some headaches with the reasons mentioned above.
+If you choose textured plaster finish, be prepared for some headaches as explained in the reasons mentioned above.
 Smooth finishes give a more modern look, smooth is the trend - it will add value to your property as many home buyers look for smooth finishes.
 We get tons of calls and requests to smooth out ceilings and walls.
 The process is more complicated to skim a ceiling or to skim coat a wall.
 An expensive plaster bonding agent would need to be applied.
 This process is more laborious and takes more time to complete.
-It is more difficult to skim coat over existing plaster than over new blueboard.
-So, let the swirl plaster ceiling fly away :)
+It is more difficult to skim coat over existing plaster than applying plaster over new blueboard.
+So, let the swirl plaster ceiling be gone! :)